5 Best Tours for Whale Watching in Tromso (2024-2025)

 Whale watching from a RIB Boat in Tromso

 Floatation suits are available and you will feel secure in the boat on the 2.5-hour adventure.
-You will actually be driven by vehicle up to Skjervoy before hopping into the boat (honestly, a great thing for those that get a bit seasick)!
+You will be driven by vehicle up to Skjervoy before hopping into the boat (honestly, a great thing for those who get a bit seasick)!

-4. Overnight Lavvo Stay with Whales & Northern Lights
+4. Overnight Cruise with Whales & Northern Lights

 Wheelchair accessible: No